DEADLINE: September 19, 2022

 I was aware that I was different when:

-I am out of my comfort zone when:
+I was out of my comfort zone when:

 I was humbled when:

 Pick one thing from your resume and tell us more.
 (100 words)

 Why is this the right short-term career goal for you?
 (150 words)

 Optional statement: Is there something in your resume or application that could use some explanation?
 You might want to discuss the completion of supplemental coursework, employment gaps, academic issues, etc. Feel free to use bullet points where appropriate.

 If you are applying through the Consortium for Graduate Studies in Management, you will need to answer the short-answer questions from parts 1 and 2 listed above, but not the part 3 essay.
 Instead, you will need to answer the Consortium Core Application essay: Please describe your short and long-term goals post-MBA.
 How has your professional experience shaped these goals and influenced your decision to pursue an MBA degree?

 For more information about applying through the Consortium for Graduate Studies in Management, see the Under-Represented Students section below.